tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   ![Images/one-to-many1.png](Images/one-to-many1.png)

 * This example has two tables.
 The first table lists only addresses.
-The second table lists each person's social security number and address id.
+The second table lists each person's Social Security number and address id.

 * As before, one Social Security number is unique to one individual.